 Episode #1: Trouble on Kingsland Road

-Egon had just checked his bank account and wondered whether he could make it till the end of the month when his housing benefit would come in.
-Lost in anxious thoughts he walked down Balls Pond Road when his attention was drawn to a crowd of people.
-His anxiety dispersed in seconds as he realised that today was his lucky day as he had just happened upon a crime scene and elbowed his way into the crowd of ogling by-standers.
+Egon checks his bank account and wonders whether he’ll make it till the end of the month when his housing benefit comes in.
+Lost in anxious thoughts, he walks down Balls Pond Road, when his attention is suddenly drawn to a crowd of people.
+His anxiety disperses instantly as he realises that today is his lucky day, as he has just happened upon a crime scene, and he elbows his way into the crowd of ogling by-standers.
 Continue reading →

 Winter carries the whiff of VapoRub, running noses, parkas, Disney-inspired, tinsel-heavy wonderlands (making you wonder a lot), not wanting to leave the house, man leggings, simmering family feuds surfacing over under-cooked Brussels sprouts, recycled Christmas gifts, optimistic diets and even more optimistic New Year plans, frostbite, reindeer jumpers, pretending Christmas is not happening by loudly singing Heatwave over schmaltzy Santa songs and always remembering that most things can be solved with a glass of mulled wine and chocolate coated gingerbread.
 Continue reading →

 14 Stages of Developing the Malaise & How to Combat None of Them

 But first of all, how do we attract this most alluring of possible mates?

 Work non-stop for an extended period of time.